alpha-unito/xffl/README.md

 ## EuroHPC User Day 2023 - Reproducibility

-This file describes all the steps necessary to reproduce the experiments reported by Iacopo Colonnelli during his talk "Cross-Facility Federated Learning" (xFFL) at the EuroHPC user day 2023.
+This file describes all the steps necessary to reproduce the experiments reported by Iacopo Colonnelli during his talk "Cross-Facility Federated Learning" (xFFL) at the EuroHPC user day 2023 and subsequently published in the [conference proceedings](https://dx.doi.org/10.1016/j.procs.2024.07.003).
 If you want to cite XFFL, please use the reference below:

 ```bibtex
 @article{24:eurohpc:xffl,